Asylum-Lang-Foundation/Manual/source/walkthrough/functions.md

 ## Challenges
 1. Adding is cool and all, but subtraction is where it is at!
 Make a function called `sub` that subtracts `int b` from `int a`, this returns an `int`.
 2. The more numbers the merrier!
 Make another function that computes `a - b - c` and another that computes `a - b - c - d`.
-Create them in such a way that all your functions return in a unique way.
+Create them in such a way that both your functions return in a unique way.
 3. Let's see some results!
 Make a program to print the results of calling these new functions.
 Comment on the top of each `println` statement what you expect the value to be.

 ## Challenge Solutions